 Announcing the promotional campaign earlier May 20, Fischer Boel said she believed that European wine was excellent, but that it needed to do better as an export.
-The promotional campaign will be staged in countries outside of
+The promotional campaign will be staged in countries outside of Europe.

-So-called "envelopes" of EU money will also be given to the governments principally concerned by the reforms—Spain, France and Italy—to use to restructure the wine sector as they see fit.
+So-called “envelopes” of EU money will also be given to the governments principally concerned by the reforms—Spain, France and Italy—to use to restructure the wine sector as they see fit.

 Once the final reform proposals are adopted by the European Commission, they will be presented to the Council of 27 Agriculture Ministers at the end of July, for approval later this year as a European regulation, a process that turns the final proposals into EU law.